strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

   - Database entries are the number of entries in your database.
   - Assets storage is the amount of storage used by your assets.
   - Assets bandwidth is the amount of bandwidth used by your assets.
   - API requests are the number of requests made to your APIs.
-This includes requests made to the GraphQL and REST APIs.
+This includes requests to the GraphQL and REST APIs, excluding requests for file and media assets counted towards CDN bandwidth and storage.
 - CMS features:
   - Audit Logs refers to the maximum number of days for which the feature retains the activities that happened (see [Audit Logs in User Guide](/user-docs/settings/audit-logs) for more information).
   - Releases refers to the maximum number of pending releases that can be created (see [Releases in User Guide](/user-docs/releases/introduction) for more information).